 Lokesh Rathore

-I'm Lokesh.
-I fly fairly often around India and over to the Gulf, with the odd long-haul thrown in.
-Most flight-time answers I found online were either a bare number with no working, or buried under booking ads, so I put FTCfly together: quick to use, clear about how it reaches the estimate, and upfront that it is only an estimate.
+I'm Lokesh, the founder of FTCfly.
+Most flight-time answers I found online were either a bare number with no working, or buried under booking ads, so I built FTCfly: quick to use, clear about how it reaches the estimate, and upfront that it is only an estimate.
+I am not a pilot or a travel agent, so where a guide states a fact, I try to check it against schedules and link the primary source.
 If a route or airport ever looks wrong, write to me and I will fix the data.

 Say hello